sammysamuti/weather-web-app/README.md

    Run the following command to install all necessary dependencies: npm install

+4. Create an env file
+   such as this ".env" in the react folder and insert you api key into it as VITE_OPENWEATHER_API_KEY=yourapikey

-4. Run the Project
+5. Run the Project
-   Start the Vite development server: npm run dev
+   Start the Vite development server by running the following command: npm run dev

 5. Open the App in Browser
-   The app should now be running at `http://localhost:5173` or if it's used you should either way check your terminal.
+   The app should now be running at `http://localhost:5173` or incase it's used you should either way check your terminal.
 So open the link in your browser to view the project in action.